Fellowship Day and World Community Day

 It is very apt that Fellowship of the Least Coin (FLC) collections are also dedicated at this service because the FLC is a worldwide ecumenical movement of prayer for peace, justice and reconciliation.
 The first FLC ingathering was held at the 1965 World Community Day.

 Sharing through projects and offerings has been one of the main purposes of World Community Day since its beginning in the USA.
 This special day strengthens the bond and understanding between Church women as they join together in fellowship and worship.

 The order of service for the 1963 World Community Day is the earliest available in the National Archives of Australian Church Women, and it was written by Mrs Milton Farmer and prepared for the United Church Women of the USA.
-The 2020 Fellowship Day service will be prepared by the members of the New South Wales Unit of Australian Church Women.
+The 2020 Fellowship Day service was prepared by the members of the New South Wales Unit of Australian Church Women.